hattarukmana/hattarukmana/README.md

 - 👋 Hi, I’m @hattarukmana
-- 👀 I’m interested in Front End Engineer
+- 👀 I’m interested in Fullstack Engineer
-- 🌱 I’m currently learning HTML 5 and CSS 3
+- 🌱 I’m currently learning Frontend
-- 💞️ I’m looking to collaborate on UI/UX and Frond End Engineer
+- 💞️ I’m looking to collaborate on UI/UX and WordPress Developer
 - 📫 How to reach me?
 DM on instagram @hattarukmana

 <!---